 - Helps to keep the shape of your face intact

-- Is durable and strong (it can successfully replace a molar)
+- Is durable and strong (it can successfully replace an original tooth like molars)

 Disadvantages of Dental Bridges

-The only downside of bridging is that the teeth sitting on either side of the gap have to be filed down.
+The only downside of bridging is that the teeth sitting on either side of the tooth gap have to be filed down.
 This eliminates the enamel and weakens the structure.
 Not only that but it also makes the teeth much smaller.
 The process cannot be reversed.
-If you decide to remove the bridge, the teeth that were supporting the crowns will need new crowns.
+If you decide to remove the bridge, the teeth that were supporting the dental crowns will need new crowns.
 As for the opening, it will have to be filled with a dental implant.
+Additional treatments may be scheduled too.

 Q: How many teeth can there be on a dental bridge?